abberdeen/circuitid-csharp/docs/ServersApi.md

 ## CreateServer

-> GetServer200Response CreateServer (Servers servers)
+> GetServer200Response CreateServer (ServersCreateOrPatch serversCreateOrPatch)

 Create a new object